SystemsApproach/security/firewall.rst

 <fig-dc-firewall>`, in which a single firewall has been deployed to
 filter traffic flows among a set of virtual machines in a datacenter.

+Suppose that traffic sent from VM A to VM C needs to be processed at the firewall.
+To ensure it is filtered, traffic needs to be routed over a path that traverses the firewall, not necessarily the shortest path from A to C. In the more extreme case of traffic from VM A to VM B, the two VMs sit on the same host, so the traffic from A to B needs to be sent out of the host, across the network to the firewall, and then back to B. This is clearly not efficient, and consumes resources both within the network and at the network interface for the hairpinned traffic.
+Furthermore, the firewall itself has the potential to become a bottleneck, as all traffic requiring filtering must pass through to that centralized device.

+Finally, there is considerable management overhead in supporting such an internal firewall.
+Assume that we start with some sensible default policies that deny all traffic flows aside from those explicitly allowed.
+Each new application that is deployed will require some new firewall rule to be created to allow traffic to flow between the component machines for that application.
+If a VM is moved, we may need to update the routing and the firewall rules to ensure that traffic continues to be filtered correctly.
+All of these concerns have led to internal firewalls being used rather sparingly.

 .. _fig-dc-firewall: